Wuvist/goblog/notes/sqlite-migration.md

-# Upgrading SQLBoiler for SQLite Support
+# SQLite Migration Workflow

-This repository still contains sqlboiler v2.7.x–generated models that target MySQL.
-Moving to SQLite with the current major (v4) of sqlboiler requires regenerating every model file, because v4 introduces a new module path (`github.com/aarondl/sqlboiler/v4`) and API changes (context-aware query methods, different helper packages, new null types, etc.).
-The steps below outline the migration process.
+This project now uses sqlboiler v4 against `modernc.org/sqlite`.
+The checklist below documents how to rebuild the schema, regenerate models, and copy data from the legacy MySQL instance into SQLite.
+Keep the steps scripted so future refreshes stay reproducible.

 ## 1. Install the New Tooling